 - Was mouth alcohol present during the test?

 - Did the defendant have diabetes?

-Any of the above could cause the test could return a fault reading.
 Similarly, a defense lawyer could attack the prosecution's case regarding a blood test.
-Although extremely accurate, there are still errors that can be made which affect the overall result.
-If the blood was not properly stored, did not have the correct amount of anticoagulants or preservatives in the vial, was not properly inverted following the draw, was not refrigerated or was not properly labeled, it could be challenged.
+Although considered accurate, there are still errors that can be made that affect the overall result.
+If the blood was not correctly stored, did not have the correct amount of anticoagulants or preservatives in the vial, was not inverted following the draw, was not refrigerated, or was not properly labeled, it could be challenged.
 Even something as simple as swabbing the draw spot with an alcohol-based cleanser could result in faulty readings.
-Therefore, it is extremely important that no time is wasted in consulting a knowledgeable attorney.

 What Does It Take for a Person to Be Legally Drunk?